SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/api.md

                <li>int invoiceVersion</li>
             </ul>
          </td>
-         <td>Obtains status of a previously submitted invoice
+         <td>Obtains status of a previously submitted invoice.
+When fetching the payment status, SEQR may communicate a set of customer tokens to the merchant that are applicable for the payment.
+The merchant must then decide which tokens are applied (such as for loyalty) and send them back with the updateInvoice request.
          </td>
       </tr>
       <tr>